 Are Special Education Services required?

-If you feel your child may require special education services, please contact Dr. Brian Booher, Director of scholar Services, to further discuss your concerns.
+If you feel your child may require special education services, please contact Emily Atwood, Director of Scholar Services, to further discuss your concerns.
 If you would like to request the school conduct a multidisciplinary evaluation please call us at (717) 295-7763.

 A multidisciplinary evaluation is a team process of gathering and reviewing information that will help answer the following questions:

 1. Does the scholar have an exceptionality as defined in state regulations and standards?

 2. Does the scholar need special education to make meaningful progress in school?

 The team is comprised of parents, a school psychologist, the child’s teacher, and other people as needed.
 Following the meeting a typewritten evaluation report (ER) is provided to the parents and forwarded to the IEP team who makes recommendations for the scholar’s educational program.

 Individualized Education Program (IEP):

 Federal and state law require that an Individualized Education Program (IEP) be developed for all scholars who need special education services.
 This plan is developed by A team including school personnel and parents.
 Reflecting the scholar’s individual strengths and needs, each plan includes goals and possibly objectives that are developed specifically for the individual scholar.
 The IEP is used by general and special education teachers to provide an education that is meaningful for the individual scholar.
 IEPs must be reviewed and revised on a yearly basis or upon request by any team member (parent, teacher, special education director).